WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development-lecture.md

 ## Computer Setup

-Needed for the course:
+In this course, you'll need:

 - A Mac, PC, or Linux machine.
 - Access to the internet.
 - Slack.

-*Wi-fi: GA-GUEST*
+*WiFi: GA-GUEST*
 *pw: yellowpencil*

 <aside class="notes">